samnoon1971/samnoon1971/README.md

 I'm an enthusiastic Software Engineer and Problem Solver who was actively involved in Competitive Programming.
 I participated in several ACM ICPC-Style National Contests.
 I like reading blogs and listening podcast/webinars.

 - :office: &nbsp;I'm currently working at **BroTecs Technologies Limited**
-- :seedling: &nbsp;I'm learning Jenkins and Ansible currently.
+- :seedling: &nbsp;I'm learning DevOps currently.
 - 📫 Find out more about me & feel free to connect with me here: